ynvrse/snapresize/README.md

-# Stellaryst - Mobile-First PWA Development Starter Kit
+# SnapResize - A Fast & Smart Image Resizer

 Stellaryst is a modern starter kit specifically designed building and deploying mobile-first Progressive Web Applications (PWA).
 It combines React + typescript + shadcn/ui + tailwind css v4 + vitePWA + github pages.
 This starter kit is designed to help you quickly set up a new project with a clean and modern codebase, making it easy to focus on building your application's features and functionality.